 Instructions

-- Cube your loaf of bread into 1.5 inch cubes.
-Make sure your bread is dry, otherwise lightly toast your cubed bread in the oven or leave it out for a day or two.
+- Cube the loaf of bread into 1.5 inch cubes.
+Make sure the bread is dry for best results.
+I recommend lightly toasting the bread cubes in the oven or leaving it out for a couple of days until dry and stale.16 oz loaf of French bread

-- Pour this mixture into a large baking dish and then add in the dried bread cubes.
-Gently toss until all the bread is coated.
-You will see a lot of extra mixture but this will be soaked up by the bread.
+- Pour this mixture into a large glass baking dish and then add in the dried bread cubes.
+Gently toss together until all the bread is coated.
+You will see a lot of extra mixture, but this will be soaked up by the bread.

-- Cover the baking dish and leave it in the refrigerator overnight or at least 2 hours until all the custard mixture has been soaked up.
+- Cover the baking dish and refrigerate it overnight or for at least 2 hours until all the custard mixture has been absorbed.

-- Cover your baking dish tightly with foil and place it into a large roasting pan and set it in a water bath that comes up halfway up the baking dish.
+- Prepare a water bath: Cover the baking dish tightly with foil and place it into a larger roasting pan.
+Pour in enough water to reach at least halfway up the sides of the baking dish.
 Do not skip this step or the custard will curdle.

 - Bake for 1.5 hours covered or until a toothpick inserted in the middle comes out clean.